AdobeDocs/campaign-standard.en/help/integrating/using/d365-acs-self-service-app-overview.md

 ## Concepts and Restrictions {#concepts-and-restrictions}

-The first step is to understand the concepts and restrictions associated with the integration and take some initial steps to gain access.
+The first step is to understand the concepts and guardrails associated with the integration and take some initial steps to gain access.
 These topics are addressed on the following pages:
 * [Get Started with Dynamics 365 integration](integrating/using/d365-acs-get-started.md)
 * [Manage data between Campaign and Dynamics 365](integrating/using/d365-acs-notices-and-recommendations.md)
 * [Request the integration](integrating/using/d365-acs-requesting-the-integration.md)